Ricardo-Werner-Rivas/pyrcore/README.md

 ## Dependency policy
 This project aims to be as package independent as possible.

-At the moment, this project depends on `numpy`.
+At the moment, this project depends on `numpy` for core functionalities and `pandas` for optional ones.

 This project will **not** depend on `pandas` for **core functionalities**.
 ## Contribution